timlabs/uscode/United States Code/TITLE 06-DOMESTIC SECURITY/CHAPTER 1-HOMELAND SECURITY ORGANIZATION/SUBCHAPTER XVIII-CYBERSECURITY AND INFRASTRUCTURE SECURITY AGENCY/Part A-Cybersecurity and Infrastructure Security.md

   * (9) carry out emergency communications responsibilities, in accordance with subchapter XIII;

-  * (10) carry out cybersecurity, infrastructure security, and emergency communications stakeholder outreach and engagement and coordinate that outreach and engagement with critical infrastructure Sector-Specific Agencies, as appropriate; and
+  * (10) carry out cybersecurity, infrastructure security, and emergency communications stakeholder outreach and engagement and coordinate that outreach and engagement with critical infrastructure Sector-Specific Agencies, as appropriate;

+  * (11) carry out the duties and authorities relating to the .gov internet domain, as described in section 665 of this title; and

+  * (11) appoint a Cybersecurity State Coordinator in each State, as described in section 665c of this title; and

+  * (11) provide education, training, and capacity development to Federal and non-Federal entities to enhance the security and resiliency of domestic and global cybersecurity and infrastructure security; and

-  * (11) carry out such other duties and powers prescribed by law or delegated by the Secretary.
+  * (12) carry out such other duties and powers prescribed by law or delegated by the Secretary.

 #### (d) Deputy Director
 * There shall be in the Agency a Deputy Director of Cybersecurity and Infrastructure Security who shall—